-When we went on Expedition Everest, cast members kept an empty row in between parties.
-On our second ride of the day much later in the afternoon, we were the only frogs on the entire train.
-For Kali River Rapids, cast members instructed us to keep our masks on.
+On Expedition Everest, cast members keep an empty row in between parties.
+For Kali River Rapids, cast members instruct you to keep your masks on.
 The waterfalls and overhead water blasters have been turned off, so your masks don't get wet (just your bottom half).

-The majority of the attractions are open, with the exceptions of Primeval Whirl and shows, such as the Festival of the Lion King and Finding Nemo - The Musical.
-Nighttime entertainment — Rivers of Light: We Are One and the Tree of Life Awakenings — are temporarily unavailable.
+The majority of the attractions are open, with the exceptions of shows, such as the Festival of the Lion King and Finding Nemo - The Musical.
+The Tree of Life Awakenings are also temporarily unavailable.

-Characters & Animal Exhibits at Disney's Animal Kingdom
+Characters and Animal Exhibits at Disney's Animal Kingdom

-It wouldn't be Disney World without your favorite characters!
-While traditional meet and greets are not hoppening upon Animal Kingdom reopening, you can still see Mickey and his pals on new character boat cruises.
+It wouldn't be Walt Disney World without your favorite characters!
+While traditional meet and greets are not hoppening upon Animal Kingdom's reopening, you can still see Mickey and his pals on new character boat cruises.
 There are four separate boat cruises to see with different friends on board: